-When we first see Joe (Joaquin Phoenix) in action, he fulfills all our expectations of a hitman.
+When we first see Joe (Joaquin Phoenix) in action in You Were Never Really Here, he fulfills all our expectations of a hitman.
 He’s a hooded figure, prowling a dark alleyway at night.
 A random attacker doesn’t phase him: Joe knocks the man down with a headbutt, as if it’s nothing, and walks away.
 He seems like a smooth operator, and director Lynne Ramsay encourages us to revel in his brutality, lingering on Joe’s victim as he writhes in pain on the floor, while an adrenaline-fueled synth piece in Jonny Greenwood’s score kicks in.
 Joe wishes he were in the kind of film where the hitman is detached and ‘cool’, where violence offers a thrilling catharsis.
 But by forcing us to share Joe’s warped perspective, You Were Never Really Here takes a far more honest approach to a hitman’s trauma and suicidal ideation.